 Pat was born and raised in the U.S.A. – South Bend, IN, where as a youngster of 10 or 11 she started taking cello lessons, and has continued to play the cello to the present day.
 When she was 16 the family moved to Philadelphia, PA.
 She obtained a B.A. from Swarthmore College.
 After college she lived for a few years in the Boston area, but then moved abroad to Geneva, and finally to London, England.
 At that time Pat was a computer programmer for the W.H.O. and then a systems analyst and project manager in the London area.

 In 1998 she was accepted into the Wimbledon School of Art M.A. program (in the U.S. this would be called an M.F.A.) on the basis of her existing portfolio.
 Having gained an M.A. in ‘Drawing in Fine Art Practice’, she was then awarded a full scholarship for four years of further study, and in 2004 she received a Ph.D. in Visual Arts from Goldsmiths College, University of London.
 This degree comprises both theory and practice.
-There was an exhibition of 8 of her large paintings for the Viva.
+There was a written thesis plus an exhibition of 8 of her large paintings for the Viva.

 From 2004 to spring 2008 she maintained a studio in the 100-studio complex at Wimbledon Art Studios, London, regularly showing and selling paintings and the occasional drawing.